-The following table summarizes contractual obligations and commitments as of October 30, 2022:
+The following table summarizes contractual obligations and commitments as of October 29, 2023:

-Fiscal Year: urchase imitments Other Contractual Commitments
+Fiscal Year: Purchase C ommitments Other Contractual Commitments

-(In mi
+(In millio

-2023 \$ 199 \$ 304
+2024 \$ 254 \$ 328

-2024 211 261
+2025 168 269

-2025 90 147
+2026 11 278

-2026 11 162
+2027 7 219

-2027 7 112
+2028 7 176

-Thereafter 7 447
+Thereafter 341

-Total \$ 525 \$ 1,433
+Total \$ 447 \$ 1,611

 Purchase Commitments.
-Represents unconditional purchase obligations that include agreements to purchase goods or services, primarily inventory, that are enforceable and legally binding on us and that specify all significant terms, including fixed or minimum quantities to be purchased, fixed, minimum or variable price provisions, and the approximate timing of the transaction.
-Purchase obligations exclude agreements that are cancelable without penalty.
+Represent unconditional purchase obligations to purchase goods or services, primarily inventory, that are enforceable and legally binding on us and specify all significant terms, including fixed or minimum quantities to be purchased, price provisions, and the approximate timing of the transaction.
+Purchase obligations exclude agreements that are cancelable without penalty and unconditional purchase obligations with a remaining term of one year or less.

 Other Contractual Commitments.
-Represents amounts payable pursuant to agreements related to IT, human resources, and other service agreements.
+Represent amounts payable pursuant to agreements related to IT and other service agreements.

-Due to the inherent uncertainty with respect to the timing of future cash outflows associated with our unrecognized tax benefits at October 30, 2022, we are unable to reliably estimate the timing of cash settlement with the respective taxing authorities.
-Therefore, \$3,229 million of unrecognized tax benefits and accrued interest and penalties classified within other long-term liabilities on our consolidated balance sheet as of October 30, 2022 have been excluded from the table above.
+Due to the inherent uncertainty with respect to the timing of future cash outflows associated with our unrecognized tax benefits at October 29, 2023, we are unable to reliably estimate the timing of cash settlement with the respective taxing authorities.
+Therefore, \$2,792 million of unrecognized tax benefits and accrued interest and penalties as of October 29, 2023 have been excluded from the table above.